 • Servier.
 In November 2011, we entered into a collaboration agreement with Servier under which we granted Servier an option to obtain an exclusive license to develop and commercialize MGA271 in all countries other than the United States, Canada, Mexico, Japan, South Korea and India.
-We received a \$20.0 million option grant fee and a \$10.0 million milestone payment, and may be eligible to receive up to approximately \$415.0 million in license grant fees, and clinical, development, regulatory and sales milestone payments.
-In the event Servier exercises its option, Servier must pay a license grant fee, which we estimate to be \$30.0 million, based on the number of different indications represented within the planned Phase 1 patient population.
+We received a \$20.0 million option grant fee and a \$10.0 million milestone payment, and may be eligible to receive up to approximately \$415.0 million in license fees and clinical, development, regulatory and sales milestone payments.
+In the event Servier exercises its option, Servier must pay a license option fee, which we estimate to be \$30.0 million, based on the number of different indications represented within the planned Phase 1 patient population.
 We and Servier will share Phase 2 and Phase 3 development costs.

-In September 2012, we entered into a second agreement with Servier and granted it options to obtain three separate exclusive licenses to develop and commercialize DART-based molecules, consisting of those designated by us as MGD006 and MGD007, as well as a third DART molecule, in all countries other than the United States, Canada, Mexico, Japan, South Korea and India.
-We received a \$20.0 million option grant fee.
-In addition, we became eligible to receive up to approximately \$1 billion in additional license grant fees, and clinical, development, regulatory and sales milestone payments if Servier exercises all three of its options and successfully develops, obtains regulatory approval for, and commercializes a product under each license, including \$5.0 million upon IND acceptance for each of MGD006, MGD007 and a third DART molecule.
+In September 2012, we entered into a second agreement with Servier and granted it options to obtain three separate exclusive licenses to develop and commercialize DART molecules, consisting of those designated by us as MGD006 and MGD007, as well as a third DART molecule, in all countries other than the United States, Canada, Mexico, Japan, South Korea and India.
+We received a \$20.0 million upfront option fee.
+In addition, we became eligible to receive up to approximately \$1.0 billion in additional license fees, and clinical, development, regulatory and sales milestone payments if Servier exercises all three of its options and successfully develops, obtains regulatory approval for, and commercializes a product under each license, including \$5.0 million upon IND acceptance for each of MGD006, MGD007 and a third DART molecule.
 In addition to these milestone payments, we and Servier will share Phase 2 and Phase 3 development costs.

-In February 2014, Servier exercised its option to develop and commercialize MGD006, for which we received a \$15.0 million license grant fee.
-We also received a \$5.0 million milestone payment from Servier in connection with the IND application for MGD006 clearing the 30-day review period by the U.S. Food and Drug Administration ("FDA").
+In February 2014, Servier exercised its option to develop and commercialize MGD006, for which we received a \$15.0 million license option fee.
+We also received a \$5.0 million milestone payment from Servier in connection with the IND application for MGD006 clearing the 30-day review period by the U.S. Food and Drug Administration (FDA).
+In July 2014, the IND application for MGD007 cleared the 30-day review period by the FDA, which triggered an additional \$5.0 million milestone payment from Servier.

-Additionally, under both agreements, Servier would be obligated to pay us low double digit to mid-teen royalties on product sales in its territories.
+Additionally, under both agreements, Servier would be obligated to pay us low- to mid-double digit royalties on product sales in its territories.